Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

-''I know it has to be a party! ...Or! ...
-A celebration maybe...?"
+“I know it must be a party! ...Or! ...
+A celebration maybe...?”
 (Tom did not know what to think?)
-Excitement was setting in is head.
+Excitement was setting in his head.
 He had to know the truth now!

 When he and Buck made it up to the stables, Ol’ Will and Kody were waiting for him.

-He jumped off and patted Kody on top of his head when he began stretching his body from the long ride.
+He jumped ’ff and patted Kody on top of his head then began stretching his body from the long ride.
 He held one wing way up high, flexing his body looking around the ranch to see if he notices anyone hurrying about.
-He still thinks there is going to be a big party tonight, that he forgot to tell Ol' Will about the Ghostly Forest today.
+Still thinking there is going to be a big party tonight, he forgot to tell Ol’ Will about what happened in the Ghostly Forest this morning.

 He knew he would have to tell him what happened to Diablo and about the horse that was chosen to replace him.

 Tom darted away.
-Leaving Ol' Will standing there just when he got the nerve to tell him about the change of horses.
-So he decided to sit down to rest his weary body awhile and give Tom some privacy.
+Leaving Ol’ Will standing there just when he got the nerve to tell him about the change of horses.
+So, he sat down to rest his weary body awhile and give Tom some privacy.

 Tom walked cautiously toward Miss.
 Tina hoping she wasn’t going to hit him or anything.
-She looked like she had been crying, she kept wiping her eyes and looking down at the ground.
+She looked like she had been crying, she wiped her eyes and kept looking down at the ground as Tom got closer.

-''Why, thank you."
-She said looking away from him. '' So,.. do... you... want to talk about tomorrow night?
-I still want to be there, if you want me?''
+“Why, thank you.”
+She said looking up now at him.
+“So, do... you... want to talk about tomorrow night?
+I still want to be there, if you want me?”